Building mission-critical blockchain indexing for AI & Crypto

 Read more: How Ormi keeps Ostium, a RWA protocol with $150M in daily volume, within 10 blocks of the chain tip.

 The goal is to constrain the impact of those failures so they do not cascade into a total system blackout.
 We have intentionally traded lower costs for higher stability.
-For modern web3 applications, data freshness and accuracy are the only metric that matters.
+Data freshness and accuracy become the metrics that matter most.

 About Ormi